-Ecuador's real gross domestic product (GDP) is forecast to grow about one percent in 2019, reaching the same growth rate as in 2018.
-Economic growth is expected to recover slightly in 2021-23, averaging about two percent per year.
-Ecuador faces short-term difficulties due to government debt and liquidity problems linked to its dependency on petroleum extraction and foreign debt (China is its largest creditor).
+Ecuador's real gross domestic product (GDP) is forecast to decrease roughly 7.4 percent in 2020, reaching the same level as in 2016.
+Economic growth is expected to recover slightly in 2021-23, averaging two percent per year.
+Ecuador faces short-term difficulties due to government debt and liquidity problems combined with the COVID situation.
 Ecuador remains a dollarized economy.

 The country, however, continues to offer U.S. food and agricultural product exporters a number of possibilities.
-Many U.S. agricultural and value-added products are price competitive and, in many cases, when U.S. food and agricultural product prices are higher consumers still prefer them due to quality.
+Many U.S. agricultural and value-added products are price competitive and, in many cases, when U.S. food and agricultural product prices are higher, consumers still prefer them due to quality.
 There is also a growing demand for specialty products and functional foods that local producers are not able to supply, creating a niche market for these types of imports.

-Ecuador's population of 16.5 million inhabitants (Central Intelligence Agency, July 2018 estimate) with a median age of 28.1 years continues to grow at just under 1.3 percent per year.
+Ecuador's population of 17.6 million inhabitants with a median age of 28.1 years continues to grow at just under 1.7 percent per year.
 These younger and lower to middle income consumers' purchasing power and appetite for imports remains strong despite the economic slowdown in recent years.
-Unemployment averages around 4.2 percent and will remain at this level through 2019.
-Ecuador's underemployment rate is around 45 percent.
-This underemployment in the national workforce of 8.2 million limits further consumption.
-The government is seeking to increase consumption through a combination of private and public sector salary increases and some cash transfer programs.
+Unemployment is hovering around 8.8 percent and is forecast to remain at this level through 2021.
+Ecuador's underemployment rate is around 48.1 percent.
+This underemployment in the national workforce of 7.9 million limits further consumption.
+The government is seeking to maintain its level of employment by implementing measures to reduce salaries for up to two years due to the CODIV-19 situation.
 Household consumption will remain moderate in the short to medium-term.
 Local production is not keeping up with domestic demand, necessitating continued imports.
 Despite measures to restrict import growth to control the outflow of dollars, Ecuador remains dependent on the import of food and other essential goods.
-FAS Quito forecasts that this demand will continue expanding in real terms, making Ecuador vulnerable to external price fluctuations.
+FAS Quito forecasts that this demand will continue expanding slowly, making Ecuador vulnerable to external price fluctuations.